 PUBLIC OPINION POLL

-The results of a recent Twitter Poll concluded overwhelming support, NOT TO DEVELOP the conference center on a Jewish cemetery.
+The results of a recent Twitter Poll secured overwhelming support in favor of NOT DEVELOPING the conference center on a Jewish cemetery.

 Of 7,534 unsolicited pollsters who offered their opinion, over 94% declared that they are against the Turto bankas development.

 In January 2020, the Lithuanian Governement, Turto bankas and other parties signed an agreement laying out the terms for the new Vilnius Congress Center.

 The January 2020 Agreement constitutes a violation of Jewish law and desecration of the Shnipiskok cemetery.

 The January 2020 Agreement is a violation of US Senate Resolution S. Res 705.
 The respective U.S. Senate resolution hyperlinked for reference, admonishes the Lithuanian government for its role in the cemetery desecration and calls for no further development on the cemetery grounds.

 Further, the January 2020 Agreement violates US Protect Cemeteries Act (H.R.
 4028) of 2014, an amendment to the International Freedom Act of 1998.

 The proposed Vilnius Congress Center by Turtos bankas is a violation of the 2010 U.S. State Department’s working definition of Antisemitism, which states inter alia, “Criminal acts are antisemitic when the targets of attacks, whether they are people or property – such as buildings, schools, places of worship and cemeteries – are selected because they are, or are perceived to be, Jewish or linked to Jews.”